November 11, 2020

 The MRC is working to serve as a community hub in the Bowie Maryland region for veterans and their families.
 The university understands the importance of being a good community partner on this and many other issues in order to enhance the understanding of and solutions for situations and issues that impact this our student veterans.

 External agencies are incorporated into the community and assist in its evolution and contribute into the development of a functional community that serves the needs of the veterans.
 The recruitment of external funding sources also allows the MRC to be more flexible in providing services to veterans and their dependents.

 Bowie State University is only at the beginning of its program for those who serve or have served in the military and their dependents.
 We will continue to work to evolve the MRC and other programs that serve the military population and the greater community.
 We have completed the first of many steps in providing our students with the support they need and deserve.

-Beginning with the 2017-2018 academic year, Bowie State University has been accepted as a Yellow Ribbon School!
-The Yellow Ribbon Ribbon designation provides a select number of students who meet the criteria for a Yellow Ribbon School to receive matching financial support.
+Bowie State University is a Yellow Ribbon School.
+This designation provides a select number of students who meet the criteria for a Yellow Ribbon School to receive matching financial support.
 Please refer to the US Department of Veteran Affairs information on the the Yellow Ribbon program and the information on the BSU Yellow Ribbon program for more information.